biostatShao/OmniPRS/README.md

 ```

 ## Contact
-We are very grateful to any questions, comments, or bugs reports; and please contact [Ping Zeng](https://github.com/biostatShao) via zhonghe@hust.edu.cn.
+We are very grateful to any questions, comments, or bugs reports; and please contact [Zhonghe Shao](https://github.com/biostatShao) via zhonghe@hust.edu.cn.

 ## Update
 2023-01-06 omniPRS version 1.0.